needle-tools/needle-engine-samples/package/Runtime/AR Photo/README.md

 - [**screenshot2**](https://engine.needle.tools/docs/api/screenshot2) captures the composited image and hands it to the device's native share sheet, so sharing feels just like sharing any other photo.

 Learn more in the [WebXR documentation](https://engine.needle.tools/docs/how-to-guides/xr/).

+## Attributions
+- Poster motif for the [2026 Annual Exhibition](https://www.burg-halle.de/artikel/a/jahresausstellung-2026-2) of the Burg Giebichenstein University of Art and Design Halle.
+Design: Franka Nowak & Jan Goldmann